chef-boneyard/chef-rfc/rfc0001-resource-guard.md

     form of a string to be executed by a shell or a Ruby block.
-Such an expression is evaluated before running the resource's action, and depending on whether it results in a true or false value, will control whether or not the resource'a action is executed or skipped.
+Such an expression is evaluated before running the resource's action, and depending on whether it results in a true or false value, will control whether or not the resource?s action is executed or skipped.
 * **script guard:** A guard expression that is given as a string to be evaluated by a shell command interpreter.
 When the interpreter's execution of the script results in a successful (i.e. non-zero) process exit code, the guard's value